tholonia/tholonia.github.io/_posts/2023-12-24-christmas_miracle copy.md

 COMMUNICATION = [ "interaction", "language", "message"...]
 ECONOMY = [ "market", "economic", "gdp", "financial",...]
 ```
 Then,  each keyword extracted from the document was conceptually compared to every one of those words using AI tools and an LLM (Large Language Model), and the similarities were added up and averaged for each category, resulting in some interesting categorizations.
-This can be dramatically improved if I weight the results based on the relevance of the word the keyword is being compared to, but even without that, the resutls were impressive.
+This can be dramatically improved if I weight the results based on the relevance of the word the keyword is being compared to, but even without that, the results were impressive.

 For example, the word "virus" was classified by relevance in the following order: